chinmayapalo/Technical_Challenge/README.md

 aws_access_key_id =
 aws_secret_access_key =

 The name for the accounts can be anything you want but make sure that in the "main.tf" file that your are using the appropriate name for the profile when configuring.
+      Comment out these codes ( access_key = var.AWS_ACCESS_KEY # AWS Access key & secret_key = var.AWS_SECRET_KEY # AWS Secret Access Key )
+      Ues --> profile    = "default" code for profile based access.

 Three-tier :